Diatrus/AppSync/README.md

 # AppSync Unified
-###### Unified AppSync dynamic library for iOS 5, 6, 7, 8, 9, 10, 11, and 12.
+###### Unified AppSync dynamic library for tvOS 9, 10, 11, and 12.

 What is AppSync Unified?
 ------------------------
 AppSync Unified is a tweak that patches `installd` to allow for the installation of unsigned, fakesigned, or ad-hoc signed IPA packages on an iOS device.
+This is the version ported to tvOS by Diatrus.

 AppSync Unified can be used to downgrade or clone installed apps, to download fakesigned IPAs (often emulators), and also to assist in the development of iOS applications using Xcode.